shanecoen/code-institute-portfolio-2/README.md

 * Allow the users to create a username and have a login section.
 This would allow the user to create an account when they play the quiz for the first time and then they would log in every time they return where their previous scores etc could be viewed.

 * Incorporate a highest scores section.
-Once the user logs in and plays the quiz their score would registered and a top scorers list would be kept of all players.
-Having such a section make help create a lot of returning users as they try to get top spot on the list and mnake for a much more enjoyable experience.
+Once the user logs in and plays the quiz their score would be registered and a top scorers list would be kept of all players.
+Having such a section make help create a lot of returning users as they try to get top spot on the list and make for a much more enjoyable and challenging experience.

 * Create a contact section to allow for user feedback and this could also incorporate social media contacts etc.